-When we present a calculated result based on our measurements we typically report two numbers, the best value (m) and the largest of the two uncertainty values (random or instrumental) written as: $m \pm \sigma$.
+When we present a calculated result based on our measurements, we typically report two numbers: the best value (m), and the largest of the two uncertainty values (random or instrumental) written as: $m \pm \sigma$.
 This expression represents a distribution of values centred at the value m with a width of σ on each side.
-We interpret this expression by saying, "m is our best estimation of the true value, but we wouldn't be surprised if the true value was as high as $m + \sigma$ or as low as $m - \sigma$."
+We interpret this expression by saying, "m is our best attempt at the true value, but we wouldn't be surprised if the true value was as high as $m + \sigma$ or as low as $m - \sigma$."

 6. Reason.
 Calculate your best value for the time of the pencil drop.
-Use the random uncertainty you found to limit the number of significant digits.
-Write your result with uncertainty here and on a whiteboard.
+Use the two uncertainties to write your result using measurement notation.
+Record your result on a whiteboard.

-Guidelines for Writ Guidelines for Writing Numbers Measured numbers • use the instrumental uncertainty to determine the last significant digit, write using measurement notation Calculated numbers • for final statements , use three significant digits to avoid too much rounding error or • use scientific notation only when it is convenient (for really small or really big) numbers Numbers from • for middle steps , keep an extra (a fourth) digit as a guard digit to help reduce the amount of problems rounding error. • write "round" numbers in a simple way: 2.
+Guidelines for Writ ing Numbers Measured numbers • use the instrumental uncertainty to determine the last significant digit, write using measurement notation Calculated numbers • for final statements , use three significant digits to avoid too much rounding error or • use scientific notation only when it is convenient (for really small or really big) numbers Numbers from • for middle steps , keep an extra (a fourth) digit as a guard digit to help reduce the amount of problems rounding error. • write "round" numbers in a simple way: 2.
 When you need to be clear, write 2.00 or 2.000 Estimated numbers • estimations are always very rough results.
 Usually one significant digit is all that is needed.

 7. Calculate.
-Make a calculation to predict the time for the pencil to drop (use the equation $\Delta y = v_1 \Delta t + \frac{1}{2}a\Delta t^2$ and a = 9.8 m/s2).
+Make a calculation to predict the time for the pencil to drop (use the equation $\Delta y = v_1 \Delta t + \frac{1}{2} a \Delta t^2$ and $a = 9.8 \text{ m/s}^2$).